-Jean Robert Lemer, 45, had been laboring for hours to extract a piece of the iron rebar that ran through it.
+Jean Robert Lemer, 45, had been laboring for hours to extract a piece of the steel rebar that ran through it.
 But he wasn't making much progress.

-The sun was taking a toll, searing through a pall of white cement dust and the black smoke of smoldering trash.
+The sun was taking a toll, searing through a pall of white concrete dust and the black smoke of smoldering trash.

 Lemer started pounding at the portion of wire sticking out of the concrete, thick as a pencil, hoping he could at least break that off.

 "I'm going to try to sell a little bit," he said, "and then buy a sledgehammer and get a big piece."
 In the slums of Port-au-Prince, residents have long been forced to scrape and hustle in the most desperate ways to survive.
 And as the economic consequences of last week's earthquake sink in, they will be hit the hardest, as they long have in times of political violence, floods and hurricanes.